 Lighting the way to transformation.

-Here is a more complete review of the words and meaning of the invocation.
+Here is a more complete review of the Sanskrit words of the invocation and their meaning:

 Gu means “darkness,” and ru means “remover,” or “destroyer.”
-Guruve means to bow to the teacher, especially the teacher within.
+Gurave means to bow to the teacher, especially the teacher within.
 In the outer world, the guru is the energy that you can listen to as a teacher.
-The guru can be your partnere, your children, your dog, or even a place in nature that speaks to you.
+The guru can be your partner, your children, your dog, or even a place in nature that speaks to you.

 Literally, “image,” or “form.”
 The word refers to images that invoke the qualities of expansion, peace, and balance.
-Muraye can apply to literal images of Krishna, Jesus, Buddha, etc. or to inner visualizations such as the many visualization practices in Tibetan Buddhism. the work also refers to the inner image one creates of oneself.
+Murtaye can apply to literal images of Krishna, Jesus, Buddha, etc. or to inner visualizations such as the many visualization practices in Tibetan Buddhism.
+The work also refers to the inner image one creates of oneself.

 A power of Grace that is never absent.
 This word refers to a current or river of life energy, prana, or life force, that always runs through our lives.
 By aligning more and more with this current we can create transformation and balance in the current of energy through our own bodies and spirits.